 Healthcare POA encompasses several specific authorities.
 It includes decisions about medical treatments, medication changes, and life-support continuation.
 Individuals maintain control by specifying the powers granted to their agents in the document.

 Having a healthcare POA avoids potential conflicts.
 Without it, family members or healthcare professionals may face uncertainty when making decisions.
-A designated agent prevents disputes by reflecting the individual’s choices.
+A designated agent prevents disputes by reflecting on the individual’s choices.

 The document’s creation involves careful planning.
 While each state may have unique requirements for validity, most require the principal’s signature and the presence of witnesses.
 Consulting with legal professionals ensures compliance with state-specific regulations.